-Importing a CSV file with a date data column could fail with an incompatible format in the CSV file and the database.
-Thus, to properly import data, the date format in the CSV file should be of the same format as the one in STDM database.
+Importing a CSV file with a date data could fail with an incompatible format in the CSV file and the database.
+Thus, to properly import data, the date format in the CSV file should be the same as the STDM database.